coltekin/ud-docs-tr/_tr-overview/issues.md

 or `Tense` feature on a noun
 (which may be fine if the noun was a predicate, but that is not necessarily the case).
-Also note that predicate *oku* 'read' needs `Number=Sing` (singular subject), while the resulting noun phrase is plural (there are multiple items read).
+Also note that predicate *oku* 'read' needs `Number=Sing` (singular subject), while the resulting noun phrase is plural (there are multiple items that were read).

 In general, a clause with a subordinating suffix functions as a `NOUN`, `ADJ` or `ADV`.
 We treat `NOUN` case slightly differently (reasons are discussed below).